-The Minnesota Department of Health has developed health-based guidance values to represent levels for six PFAS chemicals that is significantly higher than the EPA's drinking water advisory (MDH, 2022).
+The Minnesota Department of Health has developed health-based guidance values to represent levels for six PFAS chemicals that are significantly higher than the EPA's drinking water advisory (MDH, 2022).
 MPCA has recently established site-specific water quality criteria for PFOS in Pool 2 of the Mississippi River (from Minneapolis to Hastings, MN) and several other water bodies, resulting in 19 metro waterbodies added to the state Impaired Waters List (Figure 15) (MPCA, n.d.).
-This pair of protective values for fish consumption are a maximum of 0.37 nanograms of PFOS per gram (ng/g) of fish tissue and 0.05 ng/L of PFOS in water.
+The MPCA criteria are a maximum of 0.37 nanograms of PFOS per gram (ng/g) of fish tissue and 0.05 ng/L of PFOS in water.